bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ```

 ???
-Note that we are exporting our application via the CommonJS `module.exports`
+In this example module, we are exporting our application via the CommonJS `module.exports`

 ---

 # Entry

-## Where webpack starts

-An **entry** is the first module to be executed in a script using webpack.
-This entry can then call on other modules through dependencies.

-Entries are special modules where no other module may depend on them.
-Every other module may refer to any other module, even circularly.
+### The "first" module

+### **CAN NOT** be a dependency

 ???

-_Lets start_ with where webpack starts, the entry.
-The entry is a module that is the first to be executed in a script.
-Right after webpack's output does a little startup it'll call the entry source code.
-This entry can then call on other dependencies.
+ The "Entry" is the first module to be loaded and executed in a script using webpack.
+It then loads its dependencies, which loads its dependencies, etc.

  Entries are special in that no other module may depend on them.

-Every other module may refer to any module, even circularly.
-(Webpack won't stop you from creating stack overflows so be careful.)
+ Every other module may refer to any module, even circularly, though we wouldn't suggest it...

 --